-Up to five days of paid leave of absence shall be provided for a death in the immediate family (spouse, parents, step-parents, grandparents, step-grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
-Additional leave may be granted from accrued comp time or vacation leave.
-FMLA may be a qualifying event for use of sick time.
+Up to five days of paid leave of absence shall be provided for a death in the 700 Employee Benefits Page | 11 immediate family (spouse, parents, step-parents, grandparents, step- grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
+Additional leave may be granted from accrued comp time or PTO leave.
+FMLA may be a qualifying event for use of CAT time.